JaronLouise/JOBSENSE/README.md

 To get started, ensure you have the following installed:

 - **Firebase**: For storing user information, streak, and quiz data.
+- **Live Server Extension**: Testing the web app using live server extension in visual studio code is highly suggested.
 ---

 ## :hammer_and_pick: Installation and Setup